Sarah Viren: Career

 Viren works as an assistant professor of creative nonfiction at Arizona State University.
-She's a contributing writing for the New York Times Magazine.
+She's a contributing writing for The New York Times Magazine.

+Her 2023 memoir To Name the Bigger Lie was shortlisted for the 2024 Lambda Literary Award for Lesbian Memoir or Biography.

+Viren created a miniseries called "The Inbox" for the experimental podcast The 11th.

 Personal life

 Viren is married to fellow academic Marta Tecedor.